 The information in the previous tables are examples of data that is used by the Board to target businesses and industry leaders for engagement to facilitate workforce solutions that meet their demand.
-Ideally, businesses will be invited to attend focus groups about an industry or business needs, serve on the Board and/or or hire the customers of the Frederick County workforce system.
-A member of the Frederick Memorial Hospital system serves on the local Board, for example.
+Businesses will be invited to attend focus groups about an industry or business needs, serve on the Board and/or or hire the customers of the Frederick County workforce system.